Spurious Valleys in Two-layer Neural Network Optimization Landscapes: Infinite intrinsic dimension and presence of spurious valleys

+Several works showed existence of spurious minima: \citep{safran2017spurious} showed counterexamples under Gaussian input distributions, for $p = n-1 \in \bra{8,\dots,19}$, using a computer-assisted proof; \citep{swirszcz2016local} and \citep{zhou2017critical} provided a few numerical examples; \citep{yun2018small} showed existence of spurious minima for ReLU-like activations under non-realizability, and provided counterexamples for smooth activations.
+For any number of hidden neurons $p$, we give a (constructive) proof of existence of a data distribution which creates spurious valleys, under the only assumption of non-negative continuous activation function.
+We also remark that while in the above works the authors proved existence of spurious local minima, we prove that, in fact, arbitrarily bad spurious valleys can exist, which is a stronger negative characterization.

 The results of this section can be interpreted as worst-case scenarios for the problem of optimizing \eqref{eq:lossFun}.
-We showed that, even for simple two-layers neural network architectures with non-linear activation functions used in practice (such as ReLU), global optimality results can not hold, unless we make some assumptions on the data distributions.
+We showed that, even for simple one-hidden-layer neural network architectures with non-linear activation functions used in practice (such as ReLU), global optimality results can not hold, unless we make some assumptions on the data distributions.

-\section{Typical Spurious Valleys and Low-Energy Barriers}
+\section{Typical spurious valleys and low-energy barriers}

 In the previous section it was shown that whenever the number of hidden units $p$ is below the lower intrinsic dimension, then one can show worst-case data distributions that yield a landscape with arbitrarily bad spurious valleys.
+A natural follow-up question is thus to consider the complexity of the energy landscape in a \emph{typical} scenario, defined in terms of both parameter initialisation (how likely are descent algorithms to fall into a spurious valley?) and energy value (how deep are typical spurious valleys?).

 In this section, we study the energy landscape under generic data distributions in case of homogeneous activation, and show that, although spurious valleys may appear, they tend do so below a certain energy level, controlled by the decay of the spectral decomposition of the kernel defined by the activation function and by the amount of parametrisation $p$.
-This phenomena is consistent with the empirical success of gradient-descent algorithms in conditions where $p$ is indeed below the intrinsic dimension.
+This offers a first glimpse at the empirical success of local descent algorithms in conditions where $p$ is indeed below the intrinsic dimension.

 We consider oracle square loss functions of the form